serabe91/Entrega_1/GitHubAcc_Tutorial/tuto.md

 ---

 ## **Contact and Support**
-If you have any questions about this process, you can contact:
+If you have any questions about this process, you can:
 - **GitHub Education Support**: [GitHub Support](https://support.github.com/)
 - **Our Institution's IT Department**
 - **Share troubles with classmates or teacher**